Submitting Data: GET vs. POST, FormData, and Fetch

 });

-preventDefault() stops the browser from navigating anywhere.
-If you forget it, everything else in this phase still runs, but the page reloads immediately after, and your JavaScript never gets to react to the result.
+this phase still runs, but the page reloads immediately after, and your JavaScript never gets to react

-Building a FormData object
+## Building a `FormData` object

 form.addEventListener('submit', (event) => {